InternLM/lmdeploy/docs/en/inference/vl_pipeline.md

 # VL-LLM Offline Inference Pipeline

-In this tutorial, We will present a list of examples to introduce the usage of `lmdeploy.vl.pipeline`.
+In this tutorial, we will present a list of examples to introduce the usage of `lmdeploy.vl.pipeline`.

 The usage of `lmdeploy.vl.pipeline` is similar to `lmdeploy.pipeline`.
-You can find the detailed parameter description in [this](https://lmdeploy.readthedocs.io/en/latest/api/pipeline.html) guide.
+You can find the detailed parameter description in [this](https://github.com/InternLM/lmdeploy/blob/main/lmdeploy/messages.py).

 ## Usage